jenn-macfarlane/jenns-test-passage-app/README.md

 # How to build and run this app

-0. Add the App ID from the Passage Console into an `.env` file
+0. Add the App ID from the Passage Console into an `.env` file at the root of the directory

 1. Install dependencies